Ciara Mageean

-Ciara Mageean (/ˈkɪərə mə'gi:ən/ KEER-ə-_-mə-GHEE-ən; born 12 March 1992) is a middle-distance runner from Portaferry in Northern Ireland who specialises in the 1500 metres.
-She is the 2024 European Athletics Championships gold medalist at the distance, the first individual Irish European champion since Sonia O'Sullivan.
+Ciara Mageean (/ˈkɪərə mə'gi:ən/ KEER-ə-_-mə-GHEE-ən; born 12 March 1992) is an Irish middle-distance runner from Portaferry, County Down.
+She specialises in the 1500 metres.
+She won the gold medal in the 2024 European Athletics Championships, and became the first individual Irish European champion since Sonia O'Sullivan.

 She is a four-time European Athletics Championship medallist at the event, having also won bronze in 2016, silver in 2022 outdoors and bronze in 2019 indoors.
 Mageean also won silver at the 2022 Commonwealth Games.
 She won three silver medals at World and European level in the U-18 and U-20 age groups.
 She represented Ireland at both the 2016 Rio Olympics and 2020 Tokyo Olympics.
 She holds four Irish records and is a multiple national champion.

 Career

 Ciara Mageean won silver medals at the 2009 World Youth (800 metres) and 2010 World Junior (1500 metres) Championships.
 She added the 1500 m silver from the 2011 European Junior Championships.
 Her first senior international competition saw her finish 10th in the 1500 m at the 2010 Commonwealth Games in Delhi, representing Northern Ireland.

 She competed in the 1500 m event at the 2016 European Athletics Championships, winning the bronze medal.
 Mageean became Irish indoor record holder for the 1,500 m and the mile that season.
 She qualified to represent Ireland at the 2016 Summer Olympics in Rio de Janeiro, where she reached the semi-finals.
 Mageean was coached by former Irish athlete and friend Jerry Kiernan, who she credits for her recovery after serious ankle injuries.

 In 2017, Mageean moved to Manchester to work with Team New Balance, initially coached by Steve Vernon.

 She placed fourth in the 1500 m at the 2018 European Championships in Berlin.

 On 3 March 2019, she won the bronze medal in the event at the 2019 European Athletics Indoor Championships in Glasgow.
 At the World Championships held in Doha in October, she finished 10th in the final of her specialist event in a personal best time of 4:00.15.

 In Bern, Switzerland, on 24 July 2020, Mageean became the first Irish woman to run sub-two minutes for the 800 m, adding to her mile and 1500 m national records.
 In August, she set an Irish record in the 1000 m at the Diamond League meet in Monaco, breaking by more than three seconds Sonia O'Sullivan's 27-year-old record and moving into the top 10 on the world all-time list.